cta-observatory/lstmcpipe/README.rst

 Requesting a MC analysis
 ------------------------
-As a LST member, you may require a MC analysis with a specific configuation, for example to later analyse a specific source with tuned MC parameters.
+As a LST member, you may require a MC analysis with a specific configuration, for example to later analyse a specific source with tuned MC parameters.

 To do so, please:

-#. open a pull request in lstMCpipe, adding the desired configuration in a new directory named `date_ProdID` in `production_configs`
-#. you may have a look at the `production_configs/20220222_template/` as an example
 #.
+Check that you are in the `lst-dev` GitHub group (otherwise, please contact us).
+#.
+Open a pull request in lstMCpipe, adding the desired configuration in a new directory named `date_ProdID` in `production_configs`.
+#.
+You may have a look at the `production_configs/20220222_template/` as an example.
-Add the date and a descriptive production ID name to you directory and config
+#.
+Add the date and a descriptive production ID name to you directory and configuration.
-#. the requested config must contain:
+#.
+The requested config must contain:

 * a lstchain config file (please provide an exhaustive config that will help others and provide a more explicit provenance information)
 * a lstmcpipe config file